-(a) Chairman DRPC Chairman
+(a) Chairman DRPC

-or a Professor nominated by the Director

-on recommendation of DRPC
+or a Professor nominated by the Director on recommendation of DRPC

-(b) Guide(s) Member(s)
+(b) Guide(s)

-(c) At least One Faculty from within the parent department of Ph.D schol lar,

-selected by Dean (A) from the recommended panel.
+(c) At least One Faculty from within the parent department of Ph.D scholar, selected by Dean (A)from the recommended panel. (d) At least One Faculty from outside the parent department of the guides(s), selected by Dean(A) from the recommended panel (e) Two External Referees ...
 Member

-(d) At least One Faculty from outside the parent department of the guides s(s),

-selected by Dean(A) from the recommended panel . •• Member

-(e) Two External Referees .
-Members

-(f) RPAC Members .
-Invited Members